 The bottom line:

-Be aware of what you are eating and read the labels!
+Be aware of what you are eating, and read the labels!
 Butter in small amounts is not a problem!
 Please opt for organic grass-fed options only.
-If you don’t like butter or lactose intolerant, try different oils such as olive or avocado, and stay away from margarine FOREVER.
+If you don’t like butter or are lactose intolerant, try ghee or different oils such as olive or avocado, and stay away from margarine FOREVER.

 2. Salt is unhealthy